 Back in the programming context, the lesson to be learned is that it pays to know where a class fits into the class hierarchy.
 Without that piece of information, you will be unaware of all of the operations available to you.
 This information about inheritance can often be found in informational posters called object model diagrams.

-Here's an example of a really an object model diagram for the ArcGIS Python Geoprocessor at 10.x.
+Here's an example of an object model diagram for the ArcGIS Python Geoprocessor at 10.x.
 Take a look at the green(ish) box titled FeatureClass Properties and notice at the middle column, second from the top, it says Dataset Properties.
 This is because FeatureClass inherits all properties from Dataset.
 Therefore any properties on a Dataset object, such as Extent or SpatialReference, can also be obtained if you create a FeatureClass object.
 Apart from all the properties it inherits from Dataset, the FeatureClass has its own specialized properties such as FeatureType and ShapeType (in the top box in the left column).